nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 summary: "Details of the common error handling pattern(s) across all GP Connect FHIR APIs."
 ---

 {% include todo.html content="This page is published as a **work in progress** version and as such is subject to change.
-Once finalised all error codes presented here will be defined as part of the *gpconnect-error-or-warning-code-1* value set." %}
+Once finalised all error codes presented here will be defined as part of the *spine-error-or-warning-code-1* value set." %}

-{% include important.html content="Please ignore any GPC-XXX format error codes defined in the *gpconnect-error-or-warning-code-1* value set / DMS guidance as these have now been superseded and will be removed in a future release." %}

 ### Operation Outcome Usage ####